 What fun!
-You can pick up a cheap plastic ten pin bowling set from your local toy shop or variety store.
+You can pick up a cheap plastic ten pin bowling set from your local toy store or second-hand store.
 Using some sight word flashcards suitable to the level of the children playing, place a hole punch in the corner and attach one word to each pin using a rubber band.
 Students try and hit as many pins over as they can, then correctly say each of the sight words they knocked over in order to add to their overall score!

 Sand or Rice Writing